Identity Transformation: Why Your Identity Is the Real Weight You Need to Lose

 Shedding Old Identity With the L.I.F.E.
 Method

 The L.I.F.E.
-Method is the framework I developed through years of studying, applying, and teaching the principles of Emotional Epigenetics, breathwork, trauma integration, and identity work.
-L.I.F.E. stands for Love, Integration, Forgiveness, and Embodiment.
-Each letter is a doorway into genuine identity transformation, a distinct angle of entry into the work of shedding old identity and inhabiting something truer and freer.
+Method is the framework I built through years of teaching Emotional Epigenetics, breathwork, trauma integration, and identity work.
+L.I.F.E. stands for Love, Integration, Forgiveness, and Embodiment, and each letter is a distinct doorway into shedding old identity and inhabiting something truer.
+You can explore the full six week program on our pricing and enrollment page.
+Here is the essence of each pillar.

 L: Love the Version of You That Had to Survive